sonic-net/SONiC/doc/acl/acl_stage_capability.md

 ### orchagent

-- AclRuleMirror adds processing of new schema and convert to SAI_ACL_ACTION_TYPE_MIRROR_INGRESS/EGRESS based on "ingress"/"egress" value;
+- AclRuleMirror adds processing of new schema and convert to SAI_ACL_ACTION_TYPE_MIRROR_INGRESS/EGRESS based on action key;
 - By default mirror action is considered "ingress" to be backward compatible;

 ### acl-loader